 Welcome to Objects and Order Exhibitions!

 You’re ready to create an outstanding digital exhibition with your object data, content, and media.
 We’ll walk you through the process step-by-step.
-Whether you’re putting together a digital version of a past exhibition project, or building something born-digital, our system makes it easy to share your objects and collections with audiences anywhere.
+Whether you’re putting together a digital version of a past exhibition project, or building something born-digital, our system makes it easy to create an exhibition highlighting your objects.

-• If you don’t have a Base yet, start one with up to 100 object records (no credit card required).
-A Base is your space for organizing collection objects and creating and sharing digital exhibitions.
+- If you don’t have a Base yet, start one with up to 100 object records (no credit card required).
+A Base is your space for organizing collection objects and for creating and sharing digital exhibitions.
 Learn more in Base Basics.

 Step 1: Set Up an Exhibition Blueprint